Hetari/pyutube/README.md

 pyutube -v
 ```

-### **- Download shorts, videos or audios:**
+### **- Download shorts, videos, or audio:**

 1. `pyutube <YOUTUBE_LINK | VIDEO_ID | SHORT_LINK> [the_download_path*]`

    > Don't forget, the path is optional.

 2. Then choose the format of the download, video or audio.
-3. Choose the resolution if it a video you want to download, otherwise chose audio and it will download it immediately 🔥.
+3. Choose the resolution if it is a video you want to download, otherwise choose audio and it will download it immediately 🔥.

 ### **- Download audios immediately:**